JEE Advanced 2025: Performance Criteria in Class XII

 Know More

-Check eligibility criteria to appear for JEE (Advanced) here.
+Check the eligibility criteria to appear for JEE (Advanced) here.